High Blood Pressure, Atrial Fibrillation and Your Risk of Stroke

 What do blood pressure and the rhythm of your heart have to do with stroke risk?
 Plenty.

 Consider this: About three out of four people who have a stroke for the first time have high blood pressure.
-And an irregular atrial heart rhythm — a condition called atrial fibrillation — is present in about one out of five strokes.
+And an irregular atrial heart rhythm — a condition called atrial fibrillation — accounts for 15% of all strokes in the United States.

 Stroke is a leading cause of death in America.
 It happens when a blood vessel that supplies blood to the brain is blocked or bursts.
-Nearly 800,000 Americans suffer a stroke each year.
+Nearly 800,000 Americans have a stroke each year.

-High blood pressure is the chief culprit, and atrial fibrillation isn’t far behind.
-Yet there’s good news — you can easily do something about them.
-Your best defense is to avoid these heart conditions through a heart-healthy lifestyle.
-But even if you’re living with atrial fibrillation or high blood pressure, there’s still a lot you can do to lower your risk of stroke.
+High blood pressure is the chief culprit.
+Atrial fibrillation, also called AFib or AF, isn’t far behind.
+Yet there’s good news: You can easily do something about both.
+Your best defense is to avoid these conditions through a heart-healthy lifestyle.
+But even if you’re living with AFib or high blood pressure, there’s still a lot you can do to lower your risk of stroke.

 The brain needs blood and oxygen.
-When that doesn’t happen and that crucial nourishment can’t reach the brain — either because of a clogged artery or a burst vessel — brain cells start to die.
+When this crucial nourishment can’t reach the brain — either because of a clogged artery or a burst vessel — brain cells start to die.

 For people with high blood pressure, the force of blood pushing against the arteries as the heart pumps blood is too high.
 That causes gradual damage to the arteries, including those to the brain.
 A weakened blood vessel may rupture in or near the brain, or diseased arteries may become blocked by a clot or plaque buildup.

-Stroke is not inevitable, even if you are among the millions with high blood pressure or atrial fibrillation.
-Preventing or controlling high blood pressure and atrial fibrillation can greatly lower your chances of having a stroke.
+Stroke is not inevitable if you have high blood pressure or AFib.
+Preventing or controlling these conditions can greatly lower your chances of having a stroke.
 Here’s how:

 - Don’t smoke.